 Housing, Meals, and First Aid

 Families are housed together in open cabins, generally with 2 families per room.
 You can opt to have your own cabin too, and special accommodation requests are welcome.
 Shared bathrooms and showers are located inside the bunks.
 The bunk beds are a small twin size with modest mattresses, and each family is asked to bring their own bedding (linen sets are available to rent).
 The cabins have shelves for storage.
-If the weather permits, our pool will be open for swimming when lifeguards are present, and lifeguards will supervise canoeing, sailing, kayaking and more on our lake.
-Our lifeguards have current certification in CPR/AED and first aid and will be available to respond to emergencies.
+If the weather permits, our pool will be open for swimming when lifeguards are present, and lifeguards will supervise canoeing, sailing and kayaking on our lake.
+Our lifeguards have current certification in CPR/AED and first aid and will be available to respond to any emergencies.
 Our kitchen staff coordinates the ample, delicious meals and snacks, which feature fresh organic produce harvested from our farm.

 We look forward to creating together a warm extended family, in a special atmosphere of relaxation, connection, discovery and fun!
-If you have any questions, feel free to call Vivian at 877-397-3336.
+If you have questions, feel free to call Andrew at 877-397-3336.